 The recent growth of the RE market has been driven to a large extent by policies, laws and regulations that encourage private investment in RE.
 Often these approaches are combined in order to optimize the benefits of several mechanisms.

-Key mechanisms to promote the uptake of RE include:
+Key regulatory and pricing mechanisms to promote the uptake of RE include:

 National RE targets - Legal requirement to produce a certain portion of energy from RE sources together with a timeline by which the target has to be reached.

 Feed-in tariffs (FiT)/feed-in premiums (FiP) - FiT and FiP guarantee the purchase of generated RE at a fixed price or premium for a defined period in time.

 Quota Obligations or Renewable Portfolio Standards (RPS) - Requirements for utilities to source specific percentages from RE sources.